JimberSoftware/docs/rules/services/services.md

 After creating the service you can switch to [Attribute Services](/./rules/attribute_services/attribute_services.md) to specify the details of the service.

 > [!INFO]
-> You can save the configuration of your service by clicking the `📄 Save template` button.
+> You can save the configuration of your service by clicking the `📄Save template` button.
 >
 >![save_template.png](./screenshots/save_template.png ':size=500')
 >
 > When prompted, enter a distinctive name and a clear, descriptive summary to make it easy to identify and reuse later.
 >
-> Any saved templates can be used when creating a new service by clicking the `📄 Load template` button at the bottom of the page, selecting the appropriate service template and clicking the `➢ Apply template` button.
+> Any saved templates can be used when creating a new service by clicking the `📄Load template` button at the bottom of the page, selecting the appropriate service template and clicking the `➢ Apply template` button.
 >
 >![load_template.png](./screenshots/load_template.png ':size=500')